notrab / about

 Since then, I've stayed focused on the kind of work I love — building tools that developers actually enjoy using.
 I've worked with a headless commerce API (before headless was a thing), a headless CMS, a GraphQL platform, and eventually joined The Guild, where I contributed to the GraphQL ecosystem and shared learnings through short video tutorials at graphql.wtf.

 More recently, I became fascinated by local-first software — apps that work offline, sync seamlessly, and feel lightning fast.
-That interest led me to Turso, where I work today helping shape the future of embedded databases.
+That interest led me to Turso, where I helped shape the future of embedded databases.

-I never stop tinkering!
+I never stop tinkering.
 I contribute to ENS service provider NameHash Labs.
-I also built libraries for headless commerce, drop shipping, and cart management.
-I have attended over 50 developer conferences and meetups along the way — always learning, always shipping, and always finding joy in the craft.
+I've built libraries for headless commerce, drop shipping, and cart management.
+I've attended over 50 developer conferences and meetups along the way — always learning, always shipping, always finding joy in the craft.